Getting write-ups from established music blogs and magazines is akin to building your portfolio or résumé.

 When you’re doing outreach to industry professionals, it can help to have a few reviews under your belt.
 Every quote is an addition to your press kit.

 It also serves to tap into an existing audience whilst impressing your current followers.

 In this article, I share with you some of my favourite ways to find bloggers, influencers, and playlisters who are looking for new music.

 You can also download a FREE PDF version of this guide so you always have it to hand!

 Hype Machine indexes music blogs and curators around the world.

-If you manage to get a feature on a blog that’s indexed by HM, your track will at least make it as an entry in the Hype Machine database, and possibly even get you on their chart.
+If you manage to get a feature on a blog that’s indexed by HM, your track will make it on its database.

 The more blogs that write about your song, the higher it can land on their chart.